Sophos Switch – What you need to know about the new product

 200 Series – 2.5 Gbps

-Thanks Sophos, for the test device 🙏
+Thanks to Sophos for the test device 🙏

-Only the hardware or with license
+Hardware only or with a license

 Added value of the subscription

-• Sophos Central Management – The Sophos switch, can be managed via Sophos Central.
+- Sophos Central management – The Sophos Switch can be managed via Sophos Central.

-• Firmware updates
+- Firmware updates

 Subscription price